 The news isn’t there to tell you what happened

 The news nowadays has to be fast.
 Faster than the other news moguls to make it breaking news.
-The moment shit goes down somewhere it has to be on our notifications instantly.
+The moment shit goes down somewhere; it has to be on our notifications instantly.
 There are even some events where the news was online before the actual event (wait, what?)… How’s that for being fast?

-In his book “Trust Me, I’m Lying” Ryan Holiday describes how easy it is nowadays to manipulate the media.
-The necessity for speed caused many loopholes to plug a twisted story because thorough fact checking takes time and at the end of the day the news is about making money.
+In his book “Trust Me, I’m Lying,” Ryan Holiday describes how easy it is nowadays to manipulate the media.
+The necessity for speed caused many loopholes to plug a twisted story because thorough fact-checking takes time, and at the end of the day, the news is about making money.

 So the news became so fast it’s impossible to get a story based on actual facts.
 Then this not so true story gets sensationalized and dramatized, and what do you get?
 Just some random, blown out of proportion, story that has nothing to do with the truth.
 Yet, we take it in as 100% facts.

 The news should come with a disclaimer: “Here’s an event that happened.
 We have no idea what’s really going on, but here’s the opinion of some random dude.
 It’s just an opinion because we need content and it’s the best we can get at the moment.
-If this event really interests you, please use your own common sense and other credible sources of information to really find out what’s going on.”
+If this event really interests you, please use your common sense and other credible sources of information to really find out what’s going on.”

-“There has been a terrorist attack here, avocados are bad for you/no their not/yes they are, this poll says this, he said that and here’s my irrelevant opinion on all this.”
+“There has been a terrorist attack here, avocados are bad for you/no their not/, yes they are, this poll says this, he said that and here’s my irrelevant opinion on all this.”

 The hidden agenda of the news

 The news in the USA is mainly controlled by six giants (GE, Disney, Time Warner, CBS, Viacom, News-Corp).
 Since we take the news as trustworthy facts, it is a great way to control our minds and to influence us.
 Remember the latest presidential election?
-No matter what, how and why, but at least one part of the news wasn’t telling the truth.
+No matter what, how, and why, but at least one part of the news wasn’t telling the truth.

 When large companies own what we see as a trustworthy source of information, ethics becomes a problematic thing.
 News that is relevant, but isn’t beneficial for the stakeholders never gets published.
 Or news gets twisted a bit or is completely staged to create an advantage in favor of the stakeholders.

 This might seem a bit far-fetched, but he who controls the news controls the world.
 A lot of our opinions are based on the information we consume.
-If the news is not really passing the ethical test, we make decisions based on false information, which leads to great political effects and so on.
+If the news is not really passing the ethical test, we make decisions based on false information, which leads to significant political effects and so on.

 The news is like the person we look up to and trust.
 Our mentor who guides us through times of need, our guardian angel who has our back with our best interest at heart.
 And then one day we found out he was just looking out for his own and took advantage of us all the time.
 Ouch, that hurts.